dsparber/shapemodeling/report.md

   <img src="screenshots/learning2.png" 0 height="400"/>
 </p>

+### Comparison to PCA

+- Learning is slower
+- But, faces look more realistic
+  - Non linear transformation
+- Learning approach works for all kinds of Point Clouds
+  - Only training data was specific for faces

 ## GUI

 To show each step of our project pipeline as a streamline, we have created a GUI that walks through every step.
 We have added features such as loading and writing meshes, loading different data paths or landmarking with instructions and feedback.
 The learning step calls a python script which uses a pretrained model to compute the latent vectors.